Rosy Meurer Clarifies Her Relationship With Tonto Dikeh

 - Churchill, Rosy Meurer Unveil Daughter’s Face On First Birthday

+At the time, Meurer’s name surfaced in online discussions, with critics claiming she had been close to Dikeh before the breakdown of the marriage.

-Reacting to the online criticism, the 34-year-old actress explained that her earlier denial was not entirely reflective of the situation, saying her relative youth and limited experience in the public eye influenced how she handled the matter.
+Responding to the criticism, Meurer explained that her earlier denial was not entirely reflective of the situation.
 According to her, she spoke under pressure from her management team and felt compelled to follow their guidance at the time.

-In a statement on Instagram, Meurer wrote, “You want me to hang on to the nonsense old video I made in fear due to the fact that I was so young and innocent.
+She noted that her relative youth and limited experience in the public eye influenced how she handled the matter.